wk275/qbtools-V3/README.md

   - ##### Check qbmos, qbusmqtt and qbtools container log files if you have problems in starting up the environment

 ## If you have already some components installed yourself
-- if you already have a MQTT server: copy the docker-compose sections of qbusmqtt and qbtools and modify the MQTT_* envornment variables.
+- if you want to use your MQTT server.
+  <br/> Just copy the docker-compose sections of qbusmqtt and qbtools and modify the MQTT_* envornment variables of your MQTT server.
-- if you already have a MQTT server and a qbusmqttgw running: copy the docker-compose qbtoolssection and modify the MQTT_* environment variables.
+- if you already have a MQTT server and a qbusmqttgw running: copy the docker-compose qbtools section and modify the MQTT_* environment variables conform your environment setup.

 ## Issues and enhancements:
 Please use the issues tab on this git-hub.
 I will look into it asap.